ThomasVon2021/blikvm-site/docs/en/bliswitch-v2-guide.md

 ## **Control Protocol**
 !!! info "If you want to use Blicube's switch on other platforms, please refer to the following protocol"
     * Communication baud rate is 19200
-    * The message sent to the switch to switch to channel 1 is SW1\r\nG01gA
+    * The message to switch to channel 1 is SW1\r\nG01gA
-    * The message sent to the switch to switch to channel 2 is SW2\r\nG02gA
+    * The message to switch to channel 2 is SW2\r\nG02gA
-    * The message sent to the switch to switch to channel 3 is SW3\r\nG03gA
+    * The message to switch to channel 3 is SW3\r\nG03gA
-    * The message sent to the switch to switch to channel 4 is SW4\r\nG04gA
+    * The message to switch to channel 4 is SW4\r\nG04gA
-    * The message sent to the switch to switch to channel 5 is SW5\r\nG05gA
+    * The message to switch to channel 5 is SW5\r\nG05gA
-    * The message sent to the switch to switch to channel 6 is SW6\r\nG06gA
+    * The message to switch to channel 6 is SW6\r\nG06gA
-    * The message sent to the switch to switch to channel 7 is SW7\r\nG07gA
+    * The message to switch to channel 7 is SW7\r\nG07gA
-    * The message sent to the switch to switch to channel 8 is SW8\r\nG07gA
+    * The message to switch to channel 8 is SW8\r\nG07gA
     * The message returned by the switch for the current channel is: G01gA, G02gA, G03gA, G04gA, G05gA, G06gA, G07gA, G08gA

 ## **Connection Reference**